With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 If their technology is sufficient we may be helpless against such a military strike.
 However, there are two possible scenarios where we might win out over a superior enemy.

-In the first, we have to hope they are unable to do serious damage to our population centers and military capabilities with their initial cannonade.
-In this case, some of the most powerful countries around the world such as the United States, Great Britain, Russia, Australia, North Korea and China may be able to hold their own against alien ground assault troops.
-The invaders may have better technology, but we are on our home turf and our military forces are very, very good.
+First, we have to hope they are unable to do serious damage to our population centers and military capabilities with their initial cannonade.
+In this case, some of the most powerful countries around the world such as the United States, Great Britain, Russia, Australia, and China may be able to hold their own against alien ground assault troops.
+The invaders may have better technology, but we are on our home turf and our military forces are very good.

 In the second scenario, humanity is reduced to fighting a guerrilla war.
 It isn’t likely an alien occupying force would be able to completely exterminate humans by brute force, at least not in a short period of time.
 Pockets of resistance around the globe would continue to fight back and try to send the colonizing bullies back to their home planet.